aaronlifenghan/aaron-project-hlepor/README.md

 METEOR, BLEU, and TER evaluation metrics.
 Detailed knowledge of hLEPOR is shown in the paper "Language-independent Model for Machine Translation Evaluation with Reinforced Factors" by Aaron Li-Feng Han, Derek F. Wong, Lidia S. Chao, Liangye He, Yi Lu, Junwen Xing and Xiaodong Zeng. in Proceedings of the Machine Translation Summit XIV, Nice, France.
-International Association for Machine Translation. (http://www.mtsummit2013.info/programme.asp).
+International Association for Machine Translation. (http://www.mtsummit2013.info/programme.asp) (download paper http://wenku.baidu.com/view/8b8a195a33687e21af45a9e6.html).
 If you use the hLEPOR metric in your researches, please cite the paper.

 In the ACL-WMT 2013 Metrics Task (http://www.statmt.org/wmt13/metrics-task.html), hLEPOR (i.e. LEPOR_V3.1 in the